-Workplace inspection checklist

-Are health and safety representatives able to carry out workplace inspections in line with the Safety Representatives and Safety Committee Regulations?
+Are safety representatives able to carry out workplace inspections in line with the Safety Representatives and Safety Committee Regulations (see page 8)?
 Do you have a calendar of regular workplace inspections in place?
 Are inspections carried out jointly?

-Are health and safety representatives able to carry out independent inspections if requested?
+Are safety representatives able to carry out independent inspections if requested?
 Are the recommendations of inspection reports and remedial action acted on in a timely manner?
 Is there a process in place for monitoring remedial actions following inspections?
 Are unresolved issues escalated through health and safety committees?

 There is a legal right to carry out an inspection if written notice has been provided to the employer.
-Best practice would be to agree on a formal calendar of regular inspections and ensure that both managers and safety representatives can schedule time to carry out a joint inspection.
+Best practice would be to agree a formal calendar of regular inspections and ensure that both managers and safety representatives can schedule time to carry out a joint inspection.

-A safety inspection generally involves a walk-through of the workplace, inspection of relevant documents (eg risk assessments or training records) and speaking to staff.

-If the workplace area is fairly large or complicated it may not be practical to conduct a formal inspection of the workplace in a single session or for the same health and safety representatives and manager to carry out all the inspections.
+A safety inspection generally involves a walk through of the workplace, inspection of relevant documents (e.g. risk assessments or training records) and speaking to staff.
+If the workplace area is fairly large or complicated it may not be practical to conduct a formal inspection of the workplace in a single session or for the same safety representatives and manager to carry out all the inspections.
 In these circumstances, arrangements should be made to break up inspections into manageable units.

-Healthcare trade unions will have standard inspection checklists for their health safety representatives to use and these can be adapted accordingly.
+Healthcare trade unions will have standard inspection checklists for their safety representatives to use and these can be adapted accordingly.
 Cameras are another useful resource to have when carrying out an inspection.
-The HSE has developed a standard reporting form for inspection, which can be found here.
+The HSE have developed a standard reporting form for inspection, which can be found at: